Bitcoin Scalability: Challenges and Solutions

 The Scalability Trilemma

-To address the Bitcoin scalability problem, it is essential to find a balance between decentralisation, security, and scalability — a challenge often referred to as the ‘scalability trilemma’.
-This trilemma suggests that a blockchain network can only optimise two of these three essential traits simultaneously, thus requiring trade-offs to improve scalability.
+To address the Bitcoin scalability problem, it is essential to find a balance between decentralisation, security, and scalability — a challenge often referred to as the ‘scalability trilemma’ in the blockchain space.
+This trilemma suggests that a blockchain network can only optimise two of these three essential traits simultaneously.
+In other words, to improve scalability, trade-offs are required.

 Bitcoin Scalability Solutions